 Not Your Average Fall Break

 “The trip was one I would never think to take on my own, but I am infinitely glad I was able to go.
 Poland was absolutely beautiful, not only the sights but the strength and pride of the people.
 I was deeply moved by the history with the Holocaust and Auschwitz.
 It was something I could relate to in my own cultural experiences.
 I also really enjoyed the symposium.
 It was enlightening to hear so many opinions of people who experience the effects of genocide every day, and I appreciated that they had speakers from opposing viewpoints.
-It was so interesting and educational and really inspired me as many of those leading the symposium are pursing the work I want to do in the future.” - Karisma Wilson (International Studies & Anthropology LUC 2018), Ricci Scholar
+It was so interesting and educational and really inspired me as many of those leading the symposium are pursing the work I want to do in the future.” - Karisma Wilson (Global and International Studies & Anthropology LUC 2018), Ricci Scholar

 Making it to Mount Olympus